DIY ChristmasTree Decorations

-One of our favourites at Flying Flowers, this adorable star also doubles up as a secret surprise gift.
-You sew two bits of lovely paper together, add a name if you like, and tuck a little present inside (a pair of earrings would fit nicely), then your special someone can take it off the tree and open it up!
+One of our favourites, this adorable star also doubles up as a secret surprise gift.
+Using a template, you stick two bits of paper together, fold it into shape, add a personalised message and tuck a little present inside (a pair of earrings would fit nicely!), then your special someone can take it off the tree and open it up.
 Check out the tutorial.

 Serious crafters assemble!
 This one’s for you.
 Like a rustic snow globe, you can create a little festive magic in a mason jar with the help of some glue, spray paint and teeny tiny fake trees.
 A little bit more elbow grease require with this make, but isn’t the result cute?
-Make a mason jar ornament.
+Get inspiration for a mason jar ornament here.